Craig88/newbattle-music-cloud/README.md

 amixer cset numid=3 2
 ```

-Here the output is being set to 2, which is HDMI.
+Here the output is set to 2, which is HDMI.
 Setting the output to 1 switches to analogue (headphone jack).
 The default setting is 0 which is automatic.